 - Implement real-time compliance alerts.
 For example, if an agent fails to verify identity or discusses restricted information, automated alerts should notify supervisors instantly.

-💡Teramind Nuggets → Deploy workflow automation that routes flagged interactions to the appropriate reviewer based on the issue type.
-For example, compliance concerns to the risk management team, technical problems to product specialists, and emotional escalations to senior customer experience managers.
+Send compliance concerns to the risk management team, technical problems to product specialists, and emotional escalations to senior customer experience managers.
 This creates specialized review streams that improve response quality.

-Prioritize Agent Engagement & Well-Being
+4. Prioritize Agent Engagement and Well-Being

 Over-monitoring leads to agent stress, decreased morale, and high attrition rates.
 Monitoring should support, not punish agents.